Rohitmondal12130/VH24-Almaminds/README.md

-Sure!
-Here's the updated README section with additional small details integrated to make the flow and context clearer, as requested:

----

 # Authenticate Me

 **Authenticate Me** is a multi-layered authentication platform that combines industry-standard security protocols with advanced behavioral analysis.
 Our system utilizes OTP-based verification via **Twilio**, a personalized **Master Safety Phrase**, and **GraphRAG** for real-time behavioral analysis.
 We ensure both security and user-friendliness through seamless API integrations.